steinbeck/EspressoShotTimer/README.md

 * Power supply 230V to 3.3.V from TenStar (bought from AZ-Delivery via Amazon.de)
 * A circuit board with some wire, capacitors and fuses

-The board design was inspired by this RandomeNerd tutorial.
+The board design was inspired by [this RandomeNerd tutorial](https://randomnerdtutorials.com/esp8266-hi-link-hlk-pm03/), which convinced me to add fuses to protect the components and some capacitory to stablize the current to the microcontroller.
+You can probably do without those and safe some space.
+As you will see, these additional component made the whole timer quite bulky :).

 ## Software